Vic Juris (1953-2019)Apr 11, 2015

 Not long after, Juris discovered jazz and classical music: from then on, it was a love for jazz that fired him up!
-Vic's musical work is always impeccable: a very fluid approach to harmony and accompaniment, great writing style, a nice "blend" withing the band, phenomenal chops, unique phrasing, advanced rhythmic ideas and concepts for improvisation, etc.
+Vic's musical work was always impeccable: a very fluid approach to harmony and accompaniment, great writing style, a nice "blend" within the band, phenomenal chops, unique phrasing, advanced rhythmic ideas and concepts for improvisation.

-It's obvious that, even though he's not very well know to the public, Vic's musicianship allowed him to play with (and I should say, accompany) many great jazz artists in the late 1970's and on.
+Although he remained outside of the mainstream, Vic's world-class musicianship allowed him to play with many great jazz artists in the late 1970s and onwards.